Database connection

 - Set Connection Type to DataSource.

-- Set Data Source to the TNS name of your Oracle service.
+- Set Data Source to your Oracle TNS alias.

 - Set Authentication to Windows Authentication.